Ph.D., Rice University, 2009

 Select Publications and Presentations:

-My current research concerns U.S. representations of the Near East in the nineteenth-century, but more broadly I’m interested in the relationship between religion, race, gender, and space in U.S. literature.
+My research interests include the Bible in U.S. culture, U.S. women’s writing, pre-1900 African American literature, and transnational American studies.
+I am currently working on a book project that examines the relationship between feminism and religion in U.S. literature and culture at the close of the nineteenth century.
 In general, the nineteenth century attracts me, I think, because it is such an anxious, uncertain period in American history.
 Americans struggled to define their nation in this period, and it was a struggle, among other things, to define the place of the United States in the world.

 Personal and Professional:

-When I’m not reading, writing, or grading, I spend time with my husband, daughter, and my oh-so-aptly-named dog Sawyer.
-We do a lot of walking, cooking, and eating and have been spending time exploring Bloomington-Normal’s many parks and playgrounds.
+When I’m not reading, writing, or grading, I spend time with my partner, daughter, and son.
+We do a lot of walking, cooking, and eating, and we spend much of our time exploring Bloomington-Normal’s many parks and playgrounds.
 When I get the time, I also enjoy drawing and printmaking.